GSA Student Internships

 Amplifying young voices and empowering tomorrow's sustainability leaders.

-GSA Interns (high school, college and graduate students) play an important and active role in the Alliance while learning new skills during their internship, from research and writing, to creating graphics and engaging with our extensive community.
+GSA Interns (high school, college, and graduate students) play an important and active role in the Alliance, gaining real-world experience while developing skills in research, writing, visual communications, and community engagement.

 What do GSA Interns Do?